-Sustainability Theme Key Sustainability Issue Likely Future Situation Without the Local Plan Need to integrate biodiversity and green infrastructure into new development Need to promote multi-purpose green infrastructure Address deficiencies in access to strategic natural greenspace and Local Nature Reserves. at risk from unplanned development without the Local Plan.
-Opportunities to extend the ecological network or strategic green infrastructure network could be missed without a co-ordinated approach through the Local Plan.
+Sustainability Theme Key Sustainability Issue Likely Future Situation Without the Local Plan Need to integrate biodiversity and green infrastructure into new development Need to promote multi-purpose green infrastructure Address deficiencies in access to strategic natural greenspace and Local Nature Reserves. at risk from unplanned development without the Local Plan. • Opportunities to extend the ecological network or strategic green infrastructure network could be missed without a co-ordinated approach through the Local Plan.
 Landscape, Townscape and Historic Environment The need to conserve and enhance the distinctive character of the Central Lincolnshire landscape and townscape, including nationally designated landscapes such as the Lincolnshire Wolds AONB.
 Opportunities to retain and reuse historic buildings where appropriate and reduce the number at risk.
 Heritage assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance.
 Central Lincolnshire has nationally significant assets including Lincoln Cathedral and Castle and roman monuments.
-Need to protect Central Lincolnshire's landscape and townscape from uncontrolled and unsympathetic development.
-The NPPF ensures nationally protected landscapes are given significant weight in the planning process.
-The Local Plan will be important in ensuring that locally valued landscapes are taken into account and the least sensitive landscapes are promoted for development.
-Heritage assets that have not been formally designated will have limited protection against inappropriate development without the Local Plan.
+Need to protect Central Lincolnshire's landscape and townscape from uncontrolled and unsympathetic development. designated will have limited protection against inappropriate development without the Local Plan.
 Water Need to protect and improve water quality Improve water efficiency Location and capacity of water infrastructure Water resources are stressed across Central Lincolnshire.
 The Housing Standards Review has recommended changes to the Building Regulations to strengthen water efficiency standards but this may not be enough in areas of water stress, who will have the option to implement a higher standard through the Local Plan.